How do I calculate pizza dough hydration?

 Medium hydration (63-70%)

 The sweet spot for most home pizza makers.
-Workable dough with a lighter, more open crumb.
-Best for NY-style, home oven pizza, and anyone wanting great results without fighting the dough.
+Still workable by hand, but now with a lighter and more open crumb.
+Best for New York style, home-oven Neapolitan, and anyone wanting great results without fighting the dough.

 High hydration (71-85%)

-Extremely light, airy crumb with large holes.
+Extremely light, airy crumb with large uneven holes.
 Crispy outside, custardy inside.
-Very sticky and difficult to handle.
-Best for Detroit (in a pan), Roman al taglio, and experienced bakers.
+Sticky and harder to handle.
+Best for Detroit in a pan, Roman al taglio, focaccia-style, and bakers who have already nailed the medium range.

 Important: High hydration is not better.
 A well-made 60% Neapolitan is just as good as a 75% Detroit.
 Choose based on style, not because a higher number sounds impressive.